 The National Right to Life Committee has made available a report in PDF format on their web site listing state laws’ varying protections of patient directives.

 [This article was originally published under the same title in Pro-Life Action News, Vol. 25, No. 3 (June 2005), a newsletter published by Pro-Life Action Ministries in Minnesota.
 The article has been reprinted here with permission.
 To read more about the excellent work of PLAM, please see their web site.]

 You may also wish to see Rita Marker’s article Be Prepared: A person-to-person calling-the-shots plan published by National Review Online April 13, 2005.

-Alternatives (and documents for use as legal instruments outside of California):
+To obtain documents for use as legal instruments in states outside of California:

 American Life League makes available a Loving Will

 The Patients Rights Council (formerly the International Anti-Euthanasia Task Force) offers a Protective Medical Decisions Document for each state.
 Patients Rights Council can be contacted as follows:

 See Patients Rights Council web page on Advance directives for links to alternative forms offered by other organizations, including information on how to obtain a pre-printed form from Patients Rights Council, which has forms for all U.S. states available for order by postal mail.

 End of Life Care: Rules to Know is a short list of guidelines prepared by Julie A. Grimstad, R.N.